Solve each inequality. Give the solution set using interval notation. (x+7) / (2x+1) ≤1

 Quadratic Inequalities

-A quadratic inequality involves a quadratic expression set greater than, less than, or equal to a value.
-Solving it requires finding the range of x-values that satisfy the inequality, often by analyzing the related quadratic equation and its graph.
+A quadratic inequality involves a quadratic expression set greater than or less than a value, such as x² + 4x > -1.
+Solving it requires finding the range of x-values that make the inequality true, often by analyzing the related quadratic equation.

 Recommended video: